ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-03-29-linear-regression.md

 ---
+title: "Machine learning - linear regression"
+date: "29/03/2015"
+excerpt: Linear regression the machine learning way
+output: pdf_document
 layout: post
-title: "Machine learning Exercise One"
-date: "29/03/2015"
-output: html_document
+published: true
 status: publish
-published: true
+comments: yes
 ---

-# 2 Linear regression with one variable
+# Linear regression with one variable

-## 2.1 Plotting the data
+I'm currently working on the excellent Machine Learning course by Andrew Ng available on [coursera](http://www.coursera.org).
+I've been working through the exercises using `R`, not matlab or octave as is requried in the course.
+This is the first programming exercise - implementing linear regression using the gradient descent algorithm rather than the normal equation method.

+Let's start by having a look at the data that we will be using.

 {% highlight r %}
+library(dplyr)
+library(magrittr)
+library(ggplot2)

-ex1data1 <- "_data/ex1data1.txt" %>%
+ex1data1 <- "ex1data1.txt" %>%
   read.csv %>%
   set_colnames(c("profit","population"))